Abhiram-Siriki45/Jenkins-Interview-Q-A/README.md

    Coming to the implementation, The entire process takes place in 8 steps

     1. Code Commit: Developers commit code changes to a Git repository hosted on GitHub.
-    2. Jenkins Build: Jenkins is triggered to build the code using Maven.
+    2. Jenkins Build: Jenkins is triggered To build the code using Maven.
 Maven builds the code and runs unit tests.
     3. Code Analysis: Sonar is used to perform static code analysis to identify any code quality issues, security vulnerabilities, and bugs.
     4. Security Scan: AppScan is used to perform a security scan on the application to identify any security vulnerabilities.
     5. Deploy to Dev Environment: If the build and scans pass, Jenkins deploys the code to a development environment managed by Kubernetes.